 The Joro Spider does not pose a threat to human beings.

-It is capable of biting and has venom, but unless the person being bitten has an allergy to this particular species, it is not dangerous.
+It is capable of biting and has venom, but it is not dangerous unless the person being bitten has an allergy to this particular species.

 It is not known to be violent and can be scared away by loud noises.

-Entomologists are in agreement that it will remain on the continent despite the fact that it is only a recent arrival.
+Entomologists agree that it will remain on the continent despite its recent arrival.

 5. Japygid Dipluran

-These insects that start with J, known as diplurans, are incredibly tiny in size.
+These insects that start with J, or diplurans, are incredibly tiny.

 They appear to be a Silverfish crossed with a naiad, a member of the dragonfly family.